Paul Frederick, Grand Duke of Mecklenburg-Schwerin: Career

 On 1 February 1837 he succeeded his grandfather, Friedrich Franz I. His reign saw improvements in the infrastructure and judicial system of the Grand Duchy, as well as a change in the government's seat of residence from Ludwigslust to Schwerin.
 Nonetheless, Paul Friedrich was largely interested only in military matters and spent most of his time drilling his troops.
 As Paul Friedrich reached his middle age, he adopted a more reclusive lifestyle, preferring only the company of his mistress.
-Paul Friedrich died in 1842 of a cold caught while rushing to a fire in his capital city.